Wasay-A/Sensible/README.md

 <b>Overview</b><br>
 Sensible is a project worked on by Wasay Ahmed, Miguel Rodriguez, Dan Quirke, and Sarthak Patipati during Fall 2023 at University of Illinois at Chicago for the course CS 422 User Interface Design and Programming taught by Professor Andruid Kerne.

 The Sensible App is designed for groups to get things done through chatting and organization.
 The intended users for the app are college students.
-The main functionalities of the app are: group chat, members, interactive calendar tracking, collaborative note taking, link archive organization system, and scheduling via google calendar.
+The main functionalities of the app are: group chat, members, interactive calendar tracking, collaborative note taking, link and gallery archive organization system, and scheduling via google calendar.

 The project involved numerous group meetings and multiple parts.
 The parts to the project were: requirements, low-fidelity prototype, user study 1, functional prototype, user study 2, final presentation, final paper.
 A big purpose of the project was to apply various user interface design and programming principles to create a functioning project that would fulfil the user's needs.
 In order to make the project most beneficial to the user, user studies were conducted to learn and understand what a user would want from the project.